camunda/camunda/els-schema/src/main/resources/README.md

 * Add for each index/template that should be added a create index/template request payload as json file in create/index and create/template folder.
 * The index/template names are derived from the json files.
-From version 1.2.0 on the schema version will be added as suffix by the script.
+From version ${project.version} on the schema version will be added as suffix by the script.
 * The function createNewTemplates takes every file in folder create/template to execute a PUT template request.
 * The function createNewIndex takes every file in folder create/index to execute a PUT index request.
 * The script *create.sh* executes the put template and put index request.